 2. Click the bookmarking browser extension or bookmark plugin depending on your setup.

-The Bookmark Button is the recommended option for adding resources to your reading list.
-However, you can add bookmarks using the Add manually function.
+The Bookmarking browser extension is the recommended option to add resources to a reading list.
+However, you can add resources using the function, Add manually.

 1. Click My Bookmarks.